 Pacific Chamber Orchestra’s Bravo Dinner

 Come celebrate the opening night of Pacific Chamber Orchestra’s 2022-23 season with a special Bravo dinner at Uncle Yu’s at the Vineyard immediately following the September 18th performance.
-The concert theme is “Courageous,” presenting a program of captivating folk music and dances from Ukraine, Poland and Czech/Slovenia.
+The concert theme is “Courageous – Music from the Heart of Europe” presenting a program of captivating folk music and dances from Ukraine, Poland, and Czech & Slovak Republics.
 You won’t want to miss this concert and please reserve your ticket before September 15th at 3pm to join us after the concert for delicious Chinese cuisine in a beautiful setting!

 Director of Finance and Administration